 It is in the form of a card used in laptops before the arrival of PCMCIA.
 Its size resembles a slightly thicker credit card, but its capabilities are the same as standard models.

-There are models that are even easier for the USB port, connection, and configuration and do not need a socket.
+Some models are even more accessible for the USB port, connection, and configuration and do not need a socket.
 There are models for both landline and mobile phone connections.

 Typically, although not all PCI devices are of this type, they use a PCI slot or AMR as the connection.
 CPU usage prevents other applications from running.